 Students must meet all prerequisites for entry into the UNBC BSW program and must be accepted into the program.
 The fourth-year practicum takes place in a child welfare setting or a First Nations child welfare Agency.
 Completion of the specialization is noted on the student's graduating transcript.
+Note: This specialization is distinct from "Areas of Specialization" within a major as set out in Academic Regulation 24 (Minor, Areas of Specialization and Areas of Focus).

-The Child Welfare Specialization is designed to provide a social work degree that prepares students for social work practice in all child and family serving agencies.
+The Child Welfare Specialization is designed to provide a Social Work degree that prepares students for social work practice in all child and family serving agencies.